awsdocs/amazon-workspaces-administration-guide/doc_source/copy-custom-image.md

 ```
 You can specify an account ID in the ARN only when that account owns the images to be copied\.

-For more information about working with IAM, see [Identity and Access Management for Amazon WorkSpaces](workspaces-access-control.md)\.
+For more information about working with IAM, see [Identity and Access Management for Workspaces](workspaces-access-control.md)\.

 **Copy an Image**
 You can copy images one by one using the console\.
 To bulk copy images, use the CopyWorkspaceImage API operation or the copy\-workspace\-image command in the AWS command line interface \(CLI\)\.
-For more information, see [ CopyWorkspaceImage](https://docs.aws.amazon.com/workspaces/latest/api/API_CopyWorkspaceImage.html) in the *Amazon WorkSpaces API Reference* or see [ copy\-workspace\-image](https://docs.aws.amazon.com/cli/latest/reference/workspaces/copy-workspace-image.html) in the *AWS CLI Command Reference*\.
+For more information, see [ CopyWorkspaceImage](https://docs.aws.amazon.com/workspaces/latest/api/API_CopyWorkspaceImage.html) in the *Amazon Workspaces API Reference* or see [ copy\-workspace\-image](https://docs.aws.amazon.com/cli/latest/reference/workspaces/copy-workspace-image.html) in the *AWS CLI Command Reference*\.

 **Important**
 Before copying a shared image, be sure to verify that it has been shared from the correct AWS account\.
 To determine if an image has been shared and to see the AWS account ID that owns an image, use the [DescribeWorkSpaceImages](https://docs.aws.amazon.com/workspaces/latest/api/API_DescribeWorkspaceImages.html) and [DescribeWorkspaceImagePermissions](https://docs.aws.amazon.com/workspaces/latest/api/API_DescribeWorkspaceImagePermissions.html) API operations or the [describe\-workspace\-images](https://docs.aws.amazon.com/cli/latest/reference/workspaces/describe-workspace-images.html) and [describe\-workspace\-image\-permissions](https://docs.aws.amazon.com/cli/latest/reference/workspaces/describe-workspace-image-permissions.html) commands in the AWS CLI\.

 **To copy an image using the console**

-1. Open the Amazon WorkSpaces console at [https://console\.aws\.amazon\.com/workspaces/](https://console.aws.amazon.com/workspaces/)\.
+1. Open the Workspaces console at [https://console\.aws\.amazon\.com/workspaces/](https://console.aws.amazon.com/workspaces/)\.

 1. In the navigation pane, choose **Images**\.